goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

   qed
 ~~~

-There were a few quirks when implementing this proof in the nominal mechanization, specifically in line 3, where the case analysis on the shape of $M'$ needed to be performed.
+There were a few quirks when implementing this proof in the nominal setting, specifically in line 3, where the case analysis on the shape of $M'$ needed to be performed.
 Applying the automatically generated `pbeta.cases` rule yielded the following goal for the case where $M' \equiv P'[Q'/x]$:

 ~~~{.idris}
  2. ⋀xa Q' R P'.